Optional Utilities#

 )

 Opset Versions: Models with opset 17 are recommended.
-Models must be opset 10 or higher to be quantized.
-Models with opset lower than 10 should be reconverted to ONNX from their original framework using a later opset.
-Alternatively, you can refer to the usage of the version converter for ONNX Version Converter.
-Opset 10 does not support some node fusions and may not achieve the best performance.
+Models must use opset 10 or higher to be quantized.
+If models use an opset lower than 10, you should reconvert them to ONNX from their original framework using a later opset.
+Alternatively, refer to the usage of the version converter for the ONNX Version Converter.
+Opset 10 does not support some node fusions and might not achieve the best performance.
 We recommend updating the model to opset 17 for better performance.
-Moreover, per-channel quantization is supported for opset 13 or higher versions.
+Moreover, per-channel quantization is supported for models using opset 13 or higher.

 Pre-processing on the Float Model#